Hong Kong Housing Authority and Housing Department

 • Within the first two years from the date of the first Deed of Assignment of the flat from the HA to an owner (the first assignment):

-• The owner has to sell the flat in the HOS Secondary Market to a person nominated by the HA without payment of premium and at a price not more than the original purchase price under the first assignment.
+• The owner has to sell the flat in the HOS Secondary Market to a person nominated by the HA without payment of premium and at a price not more than the original purchase price (Note 2) under the first assignment.

 • From the third to the tenth year from the date of the first assignment: